- After awarding a contract, you should debrief unsuccessful suppliers. This is a requirement in some situations.

 - You must hedge contracts where you have a foreign exchange exposure of more than $500,000.

 You should debrief unsuccessful suppliers after you finish a tender and award a contract.
-In fact, you must carry out a post-tender debrief:
+This will enable them to improve their capabilities and therefore increase their chances for future tenders.

-- where an SME or regional supplier reasonably requests one.
+- where an Aboriginal business, small to medium enterprise (SME) or regional supplier reasonably requests a debrief.

 Where there’s an overseas element to any contract there’s likely to also be foreign exchange (FX) risk.
 If currency movements could impact the contract, you should consult with NSW Treasury and TCorp on how to manage them.